FabrizioMusacchio/MotilA/README.md

 log = mt.logger_object()
 ```

+Then, define the corresponding parameters.
+A set of example values can be found in the [tutorial notebooks](https://github.com/FabrizioMusacchio/MotilA/tree/main/example%20notebooks) and [scripts](https://github.com/FabrizioMusacchio/MotilA/tree/main/example%20scripts) provided in the repository.

-Then, define the corresponding parameters as described above.
-When you have set the parameters, you can run the pipeline:
+When you have set the parameters, run the pipeline via:

 ```python
 mt.process_stack(fname=fname,